If you are a Direct Loans recipient, there are two key points to remember:*

 What is a deferment?

-A deferment is a period of time during which no payments are required and interest does not accrue (accumulate), unless you have Stafford Unsubsidized Loan or a PLUS Loan.
+A deferment is a period of time during which no payments are required and interest does not accrue (accumulate), unless you have Direct Unsubsidized Loan or a Direct PLUS Loan.
 In those cases, you must pay interest.
 To qualify for a deferment, you must meet specific eligibility requirements.

 What are the various types of deferments?